apssouza22/java-microservice/README.md

-# Bootstrap project to work with microservices using Java
+s# Bootstrap project to work with microservices using Java

 Watch the videos demonstrating the project